beginning of content

 How is leukaemia diagnosed?

-Several tests can be done to confirm a diagnosis of leukaemia, and to work out which type it is.
+Depending on the results of your blood tests, you may need additional tests to confirm a diagnosis of leukaemia and to work out which type it is and how far it has spread.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.